SecondaryEnglish

 Know your audience

 Before any talk or presentation it’s important to consider your audience.
 Who are they and what do they expect from you?
-The most accomplished speaker in the world will fail to connect with his audience if he doesn’t fulfil their expectations.
+The most accomplished speaker in the world will fail to connect with their audience if they don’t fulfil their expectations.

 Take this a step further by asking each member of the group to deliver one point.
 They must organise the presentation as a team and focus on how they’re going to get their particular message across, using the skills they’ve practised previously.